tymolu233/DepotDownloader/README.md

 ### Why am I getting slow download speeds and frequent connection timeouts?
 When downloading old builds, cache server may not have the chunks readily available which makes downloading slower.
 Try increasing `-max-downloads` to saturate the network more.

+### How does the -nologin mode work?
+When you first download a depot with your account, the depot decryption key and app name are cached locally.
+The `-nologin` mode allows you to download the same depot again without logging in, as long as you provide the exact `-app`, `-depot`, and `-manifest` parameters.
+This is useful for automation and repeated downloads.